A well-written, enticing Google meta description could be the difference between a user clicking on your content as opposed to your competitors.

 Meta Description Example

 Below is a screenshot from a Google SERP (Search Engine Results Page) from a search for “football boots”.
-We have highlighted each meta description in yellow.
-Which do you feel most inclined to click on?
+Which meta description do you feel most inclined to click on?

-- A sale/promotion – Promoting the fact that Nike is offering “free delivery” and “free returns” is an extra incentive for users to click on their content, thus separating them from the competition.
+Promoting the fact that JD Sports is offering “express delivery” and “buy now, pay later” is an extra incentive for users to click on their content, thus separating them from the competition.
+However, Sports Direct have included a specific qualifier, not only saying they “stock the biggest brands at the lowest prices” but backing that up with their selection of 850+ football boots.

 How To Write A Killer Meta Description